starfihgter/jmssTools/README.md

 ![](https://raw.githubusercontent.com/frex-e/jmssTools/master/images/graph.png)

 ## A quick note
-This version of JMSS tools has been modified by starfihgter / Alexi.R.
+This version of JMSS tools has been modified by starfihgter / Alexi Rampono.
 This resource also doubles as my personal Mathematica reference for Methods and Spesh.
 You can find additional functions for various applications that I found useful, with documentation in the Reference.nb file.
 Maybe I'll update this page, probably not.

 Any references to 'documentation.nb' can be found under 'Reference.nb'